gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Components.MatchLocalPosition.md

 ## MatchLocalPosition Class

-Component to make this transform continuously match the position of another transform
+Component to make this transform continuously match the local position of another transform

 ```csharp
 public class MatchLocalPosition